List of material published by WikiLeaks: Scientology

 On 24 March 2008, WikiLeaks published what they referred to as "the collected secret 'bibles' of Scientology".
 On 7 April 2008, they reported receiving a letter (dated 27 March) from the Religious Technology Center claiming ownership of the several documents pertaining to OT Levels within the Church of Scientology.
 These same documents were at the center of a 1994 scandal.
 The email stated:

 The letter continued on to request the release of the logs of the uploader, which would remove their anonymity.
 WikiLeaks responded with a statement released on Wikinews stating: "in response to the attempted suppression, WikiLeaks will release several thousand additional pages of Scientology material next week", and did so.

 Tibetan dissent in China

 On 24 March 2008, WikiLeaks made 35 uncensored videos of civil unrest in Tibet available for viewing, to get around official Chinese censorship during the worst of the unrest.

 2009

 2008 Peru oil scandal

 On 28 January 2009, WikiLeaks released 86 telephone intercept recordings of Peruvian politicians and businessmen involved in the "Petrogate" oil scandal.
-The release of the tapes featured on the front pages of five Peruvian newspapers.